opentripplanner/OpenTripPlanner/docs/sandbox/MapboxVectorTilesApi.md

 This is useful if you have a proxy setup and rewrite the path that is passed to OTP.

-If you don't configure this optional value then the path returned in `tilejson.json` is `/otp/routers/default/vectorTiles/layer1,layer2/{z}/{x}/{x}.pbf`.
+If you don't configure this optional value then the path returned in `tilejson.json` is in the format `/otp/routers/default/vectorTiles/layer1,layer2/{z}/{x}/{x}.pbf`.
 If you, for example, set a value of `/otp_test/tiles` then the returned path changes to `/otp_test/tiles/layer1,layer2/{z}/{x}/{x}.pbf`.

 The protocol and host are always read from the incoming HTTP request.
 If you run OTP behind